In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 Especially if you cover the cost of it in the first year’s savings.

 And what about the Trails Collection?
-It’s true that it costs a little bit more yearly than just the Thousand Trails parks alone.
+It’s true that it does cost us a little bit more yearly than just the Thousand Trails parks alone.

-But we like it because it gives us a lot more parks to choose from.
-But you don’t have to add the Trails Collection if you don’t want to.
+And we like the Trails Collection because it gives us a lot more parks to choose from.

-Now so far we have considered the real world savings that Thousand Trails allows on RV camping.
+Now so far, we have considered the real world savings that Thousand Trails has allowed us on RV camping.

-And I honestly don’t know how you can get your camping costs any lower than Thousand Trails allows.
+And I honestly don’t know how we could have gotten our camping costs any lower than with Thousand Trails.

 Not and have full hookups which include 50 amp electric, water, and sewer all on-site.

-Of course, the cost of camping can be cut down quite a bit with boondocking or dry camping though.
+Of course, some will say that the cost of camping can be cut down quite a bit with boondocking, or dry camping, though.

 But there’s a lot of extra effort that goes with boondocking.
 And I’ve made that point in other articles.